Holy Week

 Easter Carnival & Egg Hunt | 9:30 am - 11 am

-Join us for an unforgettable Easter Carnival & Egg Hunt at Church of the Cross (201 9th Ave N).
-Kids of all ages are welcome to attend this free, community-wide event with their parents or guardian.
-You’ll have a blast with your kids playing games, meeting the neighbors, and enjoying complimentary coffee and breakfast treats on us.
+Kids of all ages are welcome to attend this free, community-wide event with their parents or guardians.
+You’ll have a blast with your kids playing games, meeting the neighbors, and enjoying complimentary coffee and breakfast treats.
 Several carnival games will be available in the parking lot for kids of all ages.
 The egg hunt is for children ages five and younger, taking place on the front lawn from 10 to 10:30am.

-Click "Going" on our Facebook Event if you plan to come, and tell your friends to tag along with their kids.
-This event is an annual favorite for many families in and around Hopkins–and this year, it’s getting a level up.
-You won’t want to miss it.
+Click "Going" on our Facebook Event (coming soon) if you plan to attend, and share the invite with your friends.
 (Note: This event is weather permitting and may be canceled due to inclement weather.)

 Since the first centuries of the Church, the Vigil has marked the beginning of Easter with baptisms, renewal of baptismal vows, and celebration of the Eucharist.
 But first, the Vigil powerfully retells the story of salvation history beginning with creation, continuing with God’s covenant with the Israelites, and reaching a climax in Jesus’ life, death and resurrection.
 In this service, we remember God’s past work and eternal faithfulness.
-For the first time since Lent began, we proclaim Alleluia together as a congregation–a moment that is marked by the ringing of bells, keys, etc. (Please bring bells.)
-(View the service bulletin. coming soon)
+For the first time since Lent began, we proclaim Alleluia together as a congregation–a moment that is marked by the ringing of bells, keys, etc. (Please bring bells.) (coming soon.)

 The 4:30pm service will be shorter than the 7:00 pm service, and is a great service for families with young children, or just for those who can’t stay up quite so late the night before Easter.
 This service will include the dramatic readings, songs, and a sermon, but will not include baptisms or the Eucharist.

 On this, our most important holiday, we celebrate Christ’s resurrection and the new life it brings to us.
 This joyful service includes singing, readings, a sermon, and the celebration of the Eucharist.
 Bring Bells!
 No regular Children's ministry, so children and guests will worship all together with their families.
-Nursery care will be offered during services.
-(View the service bulletin. coming soon)
+Nursery care will be offered during services. (coming soon)

-Nursery Care for Holy Week Services (April 13-20)
+Nursery Care for Holy Week Services (March 28-April 5)

-The nursery will be open for children ages 3 years and under during the Maundy Thursday and Good Friday services, and also during the 4:30pm Easter Vigil service.
-If you need nursery care you will need to sign your children up online or contact Andrea Pope.
-Nurseries will be staffed based on the sign-up, and priority will be given to visitors and to children on the list.
+The nursery will be open for children ages 3 years and under during the Maundy Thursday, Good Friday, and 4:30pm Easter Vigil services.
+If your little one needs nursery care during these services, please email Andrea Pope.
 (The nursery will be available as usual on Easter Sunday.)